manuel-tran/s5cl/README.md

 * Apply weak augmentations (e.g., rotation) and strong augmentations (e.g., cropping) to labeled images.

-* Use a supervised contrastive loss to push feature representations of images from the same class towards each other and those from other classes away.
+* Use a supervised contrastive loss to push feature representations of images from the same class towards each other and feature representations from other classes away.

 * If unlabeled images are available, augment them weakly and strongly as well.

 * Insert them into a self-supervised contrastive loss and treat each image as its own class.

-* Since we are in the same embedding space, the unlabeld images indirectly will be moved to their corresponding labeled clusters.
+* Since we use the same embedding space, the unlabeld images will be moved to their corresponding labeled clusters.

 * After a few epochs, use the classifier to predict pseudo-labeles for the unlabeled images and replace the loss with a semi-supervised contrastive loss.